Freedom Force symbols

 The shield is divided into three parts, each representing one of the Three Commandments of Freedom.
 They are:

 ► Open hands releasing a bird into flight.
 This represents the Freedom-of-Choice Commandment: “Thou shall not use coercion for any purpose except to protect human life, liberty, or property.”

 ► Human figure holding a scroll in the air.
 The scroll represents the Individual-Rights Commandment: “Thou shall not sacrifice the rights of any individual or minority for the assumed rights of the group.”

 ► Blindfolded Lady Justice holding a scale.
 This represents the Equality Under Law Commandment: “Thou shall not endorse any law that does not apply to all citizens equally.”

 There are four additional symbols between phrases around the edge

 ► Open book.
 This represents knowledge of history.
-Those without it are doomed to repeat its mistakes, a paraphrase from Will Durant.
+Those without it are doomed to repeat its mistakes.

 ► Freedom Force symbol.
 This represents the upward reach of man.

-► The capital letter I within a circle.
-This represents individualism, which is the ideological orientation of Freedom Force.
+► The capital letter I within a circle represents individualism, the ideological foundation of Freedom Force.